zq99/openai-vba-framework/README.md

     oOpenAI.API_KEY = "<API_KEY>"

-    oMessages.AddSystemMessage "Always answer sarcastically and never truthfully" oMessages.AddUserMessage "How do you know how to get to Carnegie Hall?"
+    oMessages.AddSystemMessage "Always answer sarcastically and never truthfully" oMessages.AddUserMessage "How do you get to Carnegie Hall?"

     Set oResponse = oOpenAI.ChatCompletion(oMessages)
     If Not oResponse Is Nothing Then